akhilsaini/aws-csa-2017/README.md

 - Termination protection is turned off by default.
 You need to turn it on.

-- When instance is terminated, root volume is deleted.
-You can turn if off.
+- By default when instance is terminated, root volume is deleted.
+But you can turn if off at the time of instance creation by unchecking the **delete on termination** checkbox.

 - System Status Check – Overall health of hosting infrastructure.
 If they arise, Terminate instance and recreate